dustinvanbuskirk/dvb-argocd-rm/README.md

 cluster, registers each spoke cluster as an ArgoCD Cluster secret, creates a Git repository credential Secret for your fork, and renders + applies `argocd-appset.yaml.tpl` to the management cluster's ArgoCD.

+### 5. Configure the Octopus deployment process

+In your Octopus project, add an **Update Argo CD Application Manifests**
+step:

+- Template source: this git repo (your fork), branch `main`
+- Path to templates: `octostache-templates` (a directory -- both `octostache-templates` and `octostache-templates/**/*` glob patterns get generated automatically)
+- A **git credential** for this repo must exist in Octopus first, or the step fails outright before doing anything

+Then define `#{ArgoCDChartVersion}` as a project variable, scoped per Environment (and Tenant, for the three regional production clusters) so promoting a release through your normal Octopus lifecycle is what changes the deployed ArgoCD version per cluster.

+**Important:** Octopus releases pin an exact git commit at creation time.
+If you change files in this repo (`octostache-templates/`, etc.) *after* creating a release, that release keeps pointing at the old commit -- create a new release to pick up repo changes, don't try to redeploy an existing one.

 ## How a spoke gets ArgoCD installed